REST API Guide¶

 See REST API reference for detailed information about REST API resources and endpoints.

-For more information see a presentation about Ibexa Platform APIs.
+For more information see a presentation about Ibexa DXP APIs.

 Accessing the REST API¶

 The REST API is available at the URI

 /api/ibexa/v2 .
 HTTPS is available as long as your server is properly configured.
 Refer to the Getting started with the REST API section below to start using the API.